Data from researchers who assess the economy in rural communities reported signs of strength in farm country.

 The overall Rural Mainstreet Index for February rose to 53.8 from January’s 52.
 A number above 50 represents growth.

 The February farm equipment-sales index rose to 62.7, its highest reading since February 2013 and up from 54.5 in January.
-After 86 straight months of readings below growth neutral, farm equipment bounced into growth territory for the last three months.
+The farm equipment sales index bounced into growth territory for the last three months after a painful run of months below 50.

 “As a result of the rapidly improving farm economy, bankers expect farm equipment sales to expand by 3.8 percent over the next 12 months.
-This is up significantly from October when bank CEOs estimated that farm equipment sales would fall by an additional 3.1 percent over the same period,” said Ernie Goss, chair in regional economics at Creighton University, which conducts the research.
+This is up significantly from October when bank CEOs estimated that farm equipment sales would fall by an additional 3.1 percent over the same period,” said Ernie Goss, chair in regional economics at Creighton University.

 The farmland price index also posted strong numbers.
 The February reading climbed to 60, its highest level since May 2013, and up from 56.3 in January.
 This is the first time since 2013 that Creighton’s survey has recorded five straight months of above growth-neutral farmland prices.